Mebrakh Haughton-Johnson, clarinet

 Biography

-Mebrakh Haughton-Johnson is a British clarinettist known for his stylistic versatility, magnetic stage presence, and deeply expressive artistry.
-With a growing international profile, he is passionately committed to widening access in classical music and championing the work of living and historically marginalised composers.
+Mebrakh Haughton-Johnson is a British clarinettist celebrated for his stylistic versatility, magnetic stage presence, and deeply expressive artistry.
+With a fast-growing international profile, he is passionately committed to widening access in classical music and championing the work of living composers and artists from the global majority.

 Mebrakh began taking clarinet lessons at 14.
 He holds a Bachelor of Music with First Class Honours from the Royal College of Music, where he studied with Richard Hosford and Peter Sparks, and a Master of Music from The Juilliard School, where he studied with Anthony McGill as a Jerome L. Greene Fellow, supported by the Julius Isserlis Scholarship, The Munster Trust, and generous family and friends.

-Beyond music, Mebrakh has volunteered in hospitals and pharmacies, observed open-heart surgeries, and published zoological research through The Nuffield Foundation.
-He is an avid traveller, linguist, and lover of global cuisine - favourites include chicken buss-up shut and duck confit.
+Beyond music, Mebrakh has volunteered in hospitals and pharmacies, observed open-heart surgeries and published zoological research through The Nuffield Foundation.
+He is an avid traveller, linguist and lover of global cuisine.